-- The cross section provided did not include the requirements for guard rails (5.2.4.2) where the slope is greater than a 4 to 1 vertical downhill or a 2:1 uphill.
+- the cross section shows a crown, the roadway is graded for superelevation around the cul-de-sac and an irregular crown along the access neck.
+The no cross sections are provided for these variations.
+RESOLVED - The cross section provided did not include the requirements for guard rails (5.2.4.2) where the slope is greater than a 4 to 1 vertical downhill or a 2:1 uphill.
 The grading scales as a 2:1 downgradient on the portion of the cul-de-sac closest to the existing dwelling.
+RESOLVED